 I'm a big fan of putting money to work for you — rather than working harder for your money.
 I use a number of tools to automatically invest my money for various goals, including travel, long-term emergencies, short-term getaways, retirement, and more.
 Additionally, I've also come across a number of products and services that I wish had been available back in the day.

 If you're looking for tools to help you manage your money and meet your goals, here are some of my favorites.

 When you click on some of these items, I might get a small commission for referring you.
 But if you know me, I only recommend products and services I think are actually helpful.

-Betterment: Where I Keep Most of My Portfolio
+Betterment: Where I Used to Keep Most of My Portfolio